Zentroz/Web3Task-Internship-Assignment/readme.md

 # Possible Improvements

-- Introduce dynamic camera feedback during movement.
+- Introduce dynamic camera feedback during movement such as camera shake.
 - Add adjustable sensitivity and launch-force tuning.
 - Implement more particles and sound effects for better game feel.
 - Optimize surface detection logic for more complex environments.